abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 | False | True  | **True**  | True  | True | **True** |
 | False | False | **True**  | True  | False | **True** |

 But it would be much more intuitive if we do it using axioms and rules of inference.
-To do so, we have to start with the formula we have ($p → q$) plus the axiom schemas, and arrive at the formula we want to prove ($¬p ∨ q$).
+To do so, we start with the formula we have ($p → q$) plus the axiom schemas, and arrive at the formula we want to prove ($¬p ∨ q$).

 Here is one way to do it.
 The formulas that are used at each step are specified at the right-hand side, the rule of inference is modus ponens.